Misconceptions about “Solar is A Scam”

 Signs of a Solar Scam

-While solar PPA and lease agreements are not scams, there are some scam artists or unethical solar companies out there that may try to take advantage of you.
-They play on your desire to invest in wonderful technology, becoming energy independent, and any lack of knowledge you may have, so we want to equip you with indicators to look for to avoid these money traps.
+While solar PPA and lease agreements are not scams, some scam artists or unethical solar companies out there may try to take advantage of you.
+They play on your desire to invest in wonderful technology, become energy independent, and any lack of knowledge you may have, so we want to equip you with indicators to look for to avoid these money traps.

 - Social media and internet ads that: